simbiotica/iom/README.md

 NGOAIDMAP is a project that allows you to create websites about projects around a certain topic.
 For example haiti or foodsecurity.

-The database consist of 4 main tables: "projects" done by "organizations" funded by "donors" which are included in different "sites".
+The database consist of 4 main tables (and many supporting tables): "projects" done by "organizations" funded by "donors" which are included in different "sites".

 Take a look at the database schema at db/db_schema.pdf to get a better idea of what the project does.